 Firecracker Award Finalist

-Library Journal “Top Indie Spring Fiction” selection
+Library Journal “Top Indie Fiction” selection

 Vol. 1 Brooklyn “Year of Favorites” selection